 The ChiLDReN Network combines the Biliary Atresia Research Consortium (BARC) and the Cholestatic Liver Disease Consortium (CLiC), as well as new studies on cystic fibrosis liver disease (CFLD).
-The ChiLDReN Network was developed to support the discovery of new diagnostics, etiologic, and treatment options for ChiLDReN with liver disease, and those who undergo liver transplantation.
+The ChiLDReN Network was developed to support the discovery of new diagnostics, etiologic, and treatment options for children with liver disease, and those who undergo liver transplantation.
 The Network also supports training for the next generation of investigators in rare, pediatric liver diseases.

 One of the primary goals of the Network is to provide a way for patients to join with doctors and researchers by participating in research studies.
 The greater the collaboration between doctors and patients and their families, the more we can learn about rare liver diseases.
 This important first step is necessary if we are to find new and better treatments.

-Infants, ChiLDReN, and young adults with cholestasis (blockage of bile flow from the liver) who receive their medical care at one of the participating ChiLDReN centers may be eligible to enroll in current ChiLDReN studies.
+Infants, children, and young adults with cholestasis (blockage of bile flow from the liver) who receive their medical care at one of the participating ChiLDReN centers may be eligible to enroll in current ChiLDReN studies.
 Patients who receive their medical care at other clinical facilities may also be eligible for ChiLDReN studies if they are able to visit a ChiLDReN site for regular research visits.

 ChiLDReN is currently studying the following diseases.
 For more information on specific studies that may interest you, click on the specific disease below:

 Most ChiLDReN studies are run at 13 clinical sites in the US and Canada.
-The ChiLDReN Data Coordinating Center is located at the University of Michigan and Arbor Research Collaborative for Health in Ann Arbor, MI.
+The ChiLDReN Scientific and Data Coordinating Center is located at the University of Michigan and Arbor Research Collaborative for Health in Ann Arbor, MI.
 For information on ChiLDReN sites, please click here.